HOME > Sustainability > Respect the Environment > Improved Energy Efficiency

 ・Reductions in energy consumption through energy saving at stores

 We strive to reduce GHG emissions by promoting energy savings and reducing electricity usage at stores.
-As of February 2024, we have installed LED lighting in 810 out of 812 UNIQLO stores (99.8%) and all 434 GU stores (100.0%) in Japan.
-We are also moving forward to use LED lighting systems at UNIQLO stores globally.
-In addition, we will gradually switch to more energy efficient lighting in our stores, even those stores where LED lighting is already installed.
+Since spring/summer 2014, we have been installing LED lighting in all UNIQLO and GU stores in Japan.
+We are also working to install LED lighting systems at UNIQLO stores globally.

 • UNIQLO Maebashi Minami IC Store